qiwen98/qiwen98.github.io/_pages/about.md

 ---

-### Hobbies and Skills
+## Hobbies and Skills
-## I enjoyed swimming, long-distance running and I usually do them three times per week.
-I also enjoyed team sports like football and badminton.
+### I enjoyed swimming, long-distance running and I usually do them three times per week.
+I also enjoyed team sports like football, frisbee, and badminton.
-## I am a drummer and I create "beats" using FL studio.
+### I am a drummer and I create "beats" using FL studio.

 * I am actively looking for a PhD position starting from fall 2023, feel free to reach me via email.
 ## About Me